danomatika/ofxLua/README.md

 ### Manual Method

-If you want to add ofxLua to another project, you need to make sure you include the following src files:
+If you want to add ofxLua to another project, you need to make sure you add the following src files:

     openFrameworks/addons/ofxLua/src/ofxLua.h
     openFrameworks/addons/ofxLua/src/ofxLua.cpp